iechiveler/dicefightgamejs/README.md

 # fightgamejs
-First project of a fighting game with valinlla javascript
+First project of a fighting game with javascript